How Surge Energy Manages a $263M ARO Portfolio With Matidor

 Matidor's GIS-native design matched how Annabelle's team needed to think about the work: geographically.
 The ability to split sites into portfolios by area, link AFEs to individual locations, track closure stages visually, and coordinate vendors within a single platform addressed the core gaps left by spreadsheets and legacy software.

-Matidor's features mapped directly to Peyto's needs:
+Matidor's features mapped directly to Surge's needs:

-Real-time cost tracking across consultants
+Real-time cost tracking

 Centralized project visibility